Bondage Rope Tying 101

 - Breast Cinching: Ideal for C or D cups, this technique involves wrapping and tying each breast individually to create a lifting effect.

-- Breast Binder: This technique compresses the breasts against the chest, which can add a unique sensation of pressure.
+- Breast Binder: This technique compresses the breasts against the chest, creating a unique sensation of pressure.

-- Two Rope Cinching: Use two ropes to create a more intricate pattern, enhancing both aesthetics and sensation.
+- Two-rope cinching: Use two ropes to create a more intricate pattern, enhancing aesthetics and sensation.

 - Rope Bra: Offering a visually striking effect, this method displays the breasts without applying pressure, suitable for extended wear.